WillBill84/Workout-Tracker/README.md

 ## Description

 A fitness tracking app, that allows a user to create and track daily workouts.
-For this assignment I was provided front end code that needed a Mongo database with a Mongoose schema and to develop and the routes with express.
+For this assignment I was provided front end code that need the backend developed.
+I created the Mongo database, Mongoose schema and developed the routes with uses express.

 ## Installation and Usage

 • Install NPM dependencies before running application.

 • To seed the file run: npm run seed

 • run from terminal using npm start